joyeeteoh/Bot-Bidders-Detector/README.md

 Predict whether an online auction bid was placed by a human or an automated bot using deep learning.

 This project explores how user bidding behaviour in online auctions can be modeled to distinguish real human bidders from bots.
-The work is inspired by Kaggle style problems such as the Facebook Recruiting IV: Human or Bot challenge, which focuses on predicting if a bid is made by a human or a bot in large scale bidding logs.
+This was presented by Facebook on Kaggle (https://www.kaggle.com/c/facebook-recruiting-iv-human-or-bot), which focuses on predicting if a bid is made by a human or a bot in large-scale bidding logs.

 ## Project Overview